sounak98/musicmap/README.md

 * Visit Musicmap at [www.musicmap.info](https://www.musicmap.info)
 * It is recommended to check the [glossary](https://github.com/oceanprotocol/MusicMap/wiki/1.-Quick-MusicMap-Glossary) list for project-specific terms.
-* Read up about musicmap in the introduction, astract and methodology pages on musicmap.info
+* Read up about musicmap in the introduction, astract and methodology pages on www.musicmap.info
 * Be sure to check out the specs folder, with the following documents:
 [Game Mechanics & Incentives](./specs/mechanics_part_i.md)
 [Roadmap & Capabilities](./specs/roadmap.md)